Skip to main content

 Frequently Asked Questions

-CURE - A Hospital Simulator is a action game.
+CURE - A Hospital Simulator is a survival shooter game with economy and post-apocalyptic themes.

 CURE - A Hospital Simulator is available on PC and Windows.